craftcms/docs/docs/4.x/extend/controllers.md

 # Controllers

 Plugins and modules can provide custom [controllers][yii] to Craft installations.
+They can also extend built-in controllers via [behaviors](behaviors.md).

 ::: tip
 For the most part, Craft controllers behave the same as they do in Yii, so everything in the [Yii documentation][yii] still applies—this page is concerned primarily with additional features that _are_ Craft-specific.